vNPro3s/ai_chatbots_jossis/pro_files/nlp.md

 > As pointed out, sentiment analysis is also a text classification task.

 The main problem is that textual data can't be directly processed by computers &rarr; it requires some vectorization.
-We will discuss this issue more deeply in the AI ChatBots and LLMs (Large Language Models) section.
+The AI ChatBots and LLMs (Large Language Models) section will discuss this issue more deeply.
 Figures 1 and 3 show this, while Figure 2 depicts the preprocessing phase of text vectorization.

 ![raw_text_input](../assets/img/text_classification_1.jpg)